gousiosg/homepage/software.md

 ###Projects

-* *GHTorrent* is a collection of tools to mirror data from Github's [v3 API](http://developer.github.com) for research purposes (see {% cite_details GS12, relevant publication %}).
+* *GHTorrent* is a collection of tools to mirror data from Github's [v3 API](http://developer.github.com) for research purposes (see {% cite_details GS12 --text relevant publication %}).
 The project is currently being [developed](https://github.com/gousiosg/github-mirror) while some initial data [has been released](https://github.com/gousiosg/github-mirror/wiki/Available-Torrents).
 Expect several gigabytes of dumps in the comming months!

-* In our work {% cite_details GS12a, Conducting Quantitative Software Engineering Studies with Alitheia Core %} (currently under review), we used both the Alitheia Core dataset and a new, sorter dataset.
+* In our work {% cite_details GS13 --text Conducting Quantitative Software Engineering Studies with Alitheia Core %}, we used both the Alitheia Core dataset and a new, sorter dataset.
 Find more details on how to replicate the case studies reported in this paper [here](/research/qsesac.html).

 * *Alitheia Core* is a platform that enables researchers in the field of software engineering to automate experiments and distribute the processing load on a cluster of machines.
 I maintain the project in its own site.
-The project has been the centerpiece of my [PhD work](phd.html), while it has been presented individually in {% cite_details GS09a, this work %}.
+The project has been the centerpiece of my [PhD work](phd.html), while it has been presented individually in {% cite_details GS09a --text this work %}.
 A dump of the Alitheia Core database as it was by the end of my PhD can be found from [this page](phd.html).
 The data schema has changed a lot since then so if you are interested in a recent version of those, please contact me directly.